interactive-pioneers/iptools-jquery-accordion/CONTRIBUTING.md

 1. Create a new branch, please don't work in your `master` branch directly.
 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
-1. Run `npm run grunt qa` to see if the tests pass.
+1. Run `npm test` to see if the QA passes.
 Repeat steps 2-4 until done.
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.